 Students explore ecology from the ground up, using the woods at Camp Burgess as an interactive classroom.
 Starting with microscopic decomposers and ending with some of the most common local flora and fauna, students learn about the many factors that come together to create stable cycles of energy and matter in an ecosystem.

 From forming hypotheses to sharing results, students will practice looking at the world with a scientist’s eye to address real-world questions such as the repercussions of human activity on an aquatic ecosystem.
-Through macroinvertebrate study and pH testing, students will assess the quality of Camp Burgess’s own Spectacle Pond, a 90-acre freshwater kettle pond.
+Through macroinvertebrate study, students will assess the quality of Camp Burgess’s own Spectacle Pond, a 90-acre freshwater kettle pond.